 We love days when everything is easy, smooth, energizing, and promising.
 But the truth is, some days are tougher than others.
 It happens to everyone, nothing wrong with that, and yet no reason to stay in that mood for long, right?
 You can actually give your mood a boost by consistently applying simple tips and turn your days into great ones.

 Sure, what happens around you influences how you may feel.
 However, your mood is also a reflection of what is going on inside your brain.
 When your little voice becomes louder and your emotions take over, it’s time for you to take charge again.
-If you’re feeling stuck in a mental rut, climbing your way out and navigate in an uncertain situation can sometimes seem impossible.
+If you’re feeling stuck in a mental rut, climbing your way out and navigating in an uncertain situation can sometimes seem impossible.
 You can actually enhance your physical, emotional, or intellectual resilience.

 Here are a few baby steps you can take when you’re feeling overwhelmed, stressed, or down: